 1. Members.
-The Board of Directors (the “Board”) of Herbalife Nutrition Ltd. (the “Company”) appoints a Compensation Committee (the “Committee”) consisting of at least three independent members of the Board, and designates one member as chairperson, or delegates the authority to designate a chairperson to the Compensation Committee.
-Members of the Committee serve at the pleasure of the Board, upon the recommendation of the Nominating and Corporate Governance Committee.
+The Board of Directors (the “Board”) of Herbalife Nutrition Ltd. (the “Company”) appoints a Compensation Committee (the “Committee”) consisting of at least three independent members of the Board, and designates one member as chairperson, or delegates the authority to designate a chairperson to the Committee.
+Members of the Committee are appointed by the Board, upon the recommendation of the Nominating and Corporate Governance Committee.
 For purposes hereof, an “independent” director is a director who meets the New York Stock Exchange (the “NYSE”) definition of “independence,” as determined by the Board.
 Additionally, members of the Committee must qualify as “non- employee directors” for purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as amended, and as “outside directors” for purposes of Section 162(m) of the Internal Revenue Code.
 Any action taken by the Committee during a period in which one or more of the members subsequently is determined to have failed to meet the membership qualifications shall nevertheless constitute duly authorized actions of the Committee and shall be valid and effective for all purposes, except to the extent required by law or determined appropriate by the Committee to satisfy regulatory standards.

 2. Purpose, Duties, and Responsibilities.
 The Committee’s purpose is to assist the Board in the discharge of its responsibilities related to the compensation and benefits provided by the Company to its Chief Executive Officer (the “CEO”) and Executive Officers (as defined below) and other employees, except as may otherwise be delegated by the Board to another Board committee.
-As used herein, “Executive Officers” shall mean (i) each direct report to the Company’s CEO, excluding any administrative staff, (ii) a current or prospective employee with a total annual compensation target of $1,000,000 or more, (iii) employees of the Company at the level of executive vice president or above, (iv) Section 16 officers (as defined in Rule 16a-1(f) under the Securities Exchange Act of 1934), and (v) such other executive officers as determined from time to time by the Committee in its sole discretion; provided, however, that “Executive Officers” does not include the CEO.
-Duties and responsibilities of the Committee are to:
+As used herein, “Executive Officers” shall mean (i) each direct report to the Company’s CEO, excluding any administrative staff, and (ii) Section 16 officers, as defined in Rule 16a-1(f) under the Securities Exchange Act of 1934, provided, however, that “Executive Officers” does not include the CEO.
+Among its specific duties and responsibilities, the Committee will:

 - Establish the Company’s general compensation philosophy and oversee and approve the development, adoption and implementation of compensation policies and programs that function to attract, motivate, and retain the Company’s executive talent and its leadership pipeline, and assess whether such policies and programs establish appropriate incentives.

-- Oversee and periodically review (including conducting a risk assessment, if deemed appropriate by the Committee) the material risks arising from or related to the Company’s compensation policies and practices including, without limitation, those applicable to the CEO and the Executive Officers, and evaluate whether such policies and practices create risks that are reasonably likely to have a material adverse effect on the company.
+- Oversee and periodically review (including conducting a risk assessment, if deemed appropriate by the Committee) the material risks arising from or related to the Company’s compensation policies and practices including, without limitation, those applicable to the CEO and the Executive Officers, and evaluate whether such policies and practices create risks that are reasonably likely to have a material adverse effect on the Company.
+2

 - Review and approve corporate goals and objectives relevant to the compensation of the CEO, evaluate the performance of the CEO in light of those goals and objectives on an annual basis, and, based on this evaluation, recommend the compensation level of the CEO for approval by the independent members of the Board.